Jeigsaw/appPortal/README.md

-# appPortal
+# Applicants' Portal
-A sample of a application portal for college and universities.
+A sample of a applicants' portal for college and universities.
+A sample of how I imagined it to be.